Neneh Cherry: RocketNumberNine

 In 2013, Cherry collaborated with London duo RocketNumberNine (named after a Sun Ra track), aka the Page Brothers – Ben and Tom Page – to record an album called MeYouWeYou.
 She also joined them to perform the entire album live at the Manchester International Festival in July 2013.
 The record is an album of 10 tracks that Cherry wrote with McVey, which they took with only vocals to RocketNumberNine, who then did their musical interpretation to all the tracks.
 They recorded the album live in Woodstock, New York, with Vortex.
 The 10 tracks were recorded in five days.
 Cherry calls it fearless and hardcore.

 Musical style

+Cherry's work has covered a number of genres, including dub, electronica, free jazz, hip-hop, pop, punk, R&B, and trip-hop.
+She has also collaborated with a broad range of artists.

+Kate Mossman of The Guardian said Cherry was "a major part of British pop history, at the centre of the 90s trip-hop underground, virtually inventing the weed-infused west London sound that eventually produced Lily Allen."
+Women in Pop said Cherry was responsible for "some of the greatest, most cutting-edge pop of the late 1980s and 1990s".

-Cherry said she has never really thought of herself as a rapper.
-She sees herself as a "singer that does a bit of rapping."
+Cherry has said she does not really think of herself as a rapper, but as a "singer that does a bit of rapping".
 Breaking into the U.S. music industry was not a positive experience for Cherry.
-She said that while "Buffalo Stance" gave her a mainstream crossover moment in the U.S. she found the American music industry stiflingly attached to labels and genre identities.
+She said that while "Buffalo Stance" gave her a mainstream crossover moment in the U.S., she found the American music industry stiflingly attached to labels and genre identities.